 6. Check the heating system or furnace

 Make sure that your heating system, heat pump or furnace is working fine, if not you may need to have your heater repaired by a plumber .
 The most common things to look out for is to check that the thermostat is set in the heat position.
 The temperature on the thermostat is set higher than the current indoor temperature.
 Ensure that there is power to the furnace – try to turn the fan to “on” on the thermostat to test for power to the furnace.
 If you have a problem with the furnace, check with your local furnace services.

 7. Check for the garage door opener

 Make sure that your garage door opener is working properly.
-If not, you can plan to repair it or buy a new garage door opener as it is one of the vital part of any household.
+If not, you can plan to repair it or buy a new garage door opener as it is one of the vital parts of any household.
 You can buy it online and can install yourself quite easily, thereby saving a few bucks.
 If you have any other garage door problems though, you’re really better off calling a professional.
 Saving a few bucks isn’t worth risking life and limb.